 - Gain valuable experience

 During my time as a Gingerbread volunteer, I participated in many different roles throughout the charity including comms tasks which I found thoroughly helpful and insightful.
-Volunteering at Gingerbread was very rewarding because I was able to gain a further understanding of how a charity works behind the scenes, and how all of the different departments work together to reach the Gingerbread’s aspirations.Louisa, Communications Volunteer
+Volunteering at Gingerbread was very rewarding because I was able to gain a further understanding of how a charity works behind the scenes, and how all of the different departments work together to reach Gingerbread’s aspirations.Louisa, Communications Volunteer

 Who can volunteer?